MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 |Scale limits|Determine the scale limit of regional resources by combining all stamps within the region.|

-## Baseline architectures for mission-critical applications
+## Baseline architectures for mission-critical workloads

 These baseline examples serve as the recommended north star architecture for mission-critical applications.
 The baseline strongly recommends containerization and using a container orchestrator for the application platform.
 The baseline uses Azure Kubernetes Service (AKS).